01 of 02

 Enjoy the Full Bloom

-Words that comes to mind when I think of Paris during the month of May are flourishing and buzzing: the entire city feels a bit like a hyperactive hive of visitors, lush blooms, and excitement.
+Words that comes to mind when we think of Paris during the month of May are flourishing and buzzing: the entire city feels a bit like a hyperactive hive of visitors, lush blooms, and excitement.
 Tourist season is at its peak, and even blase natives start to really see the city again, perhaps inspired by the infectious enthusiasm brought by out-of-towners.
-If you're looking for a taste of the Paris you've seen portrayed in technicolor musicals, then visiting in May is for you.
-If you dislike crowds and want some of the city to yourself, however, I'd suggest you opt for another time of year.
+If you're looking for a taste of the Paris you've seen portrayed in countless Hollywood films, then visiting at this time of year may be the perfect choice for you.
+If you dislike crowds and want some of the city to yourself, however, you may want to look into visiting at a quieter time.

 Why to Love It: